 You will require a Grade 4 or higher in GCSE English Language.
-A GCSE in Food and Nutrition is essential to study this course, other useful GCSE subjects include Biology, Chemistry, Catering and P.E.
+A GCSE in Food Preparation and Nutrition or Level 2 Hospitality and Catering is essential to study this course, other useful GCSE subjects include Biology, Chemistry, Catering and P.E.